Cardiovascular

 Are declines in cardiovascular disease mortality ending?

-Since the 1970s, cases of people dying from heart disease and stroke have fallen.
-But University of Melbourne research finds signs that this decline is slowing.
+Since the 1970s, the number of people dying because of heart disease and stroke has fallen.
+But there are worrying signs that this decline is slowing in countries like Australia

 Helping people with severe mental illness live longer and healthier